Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Jail officer

-He says: “I’d give myself 10 out of 10, I’m humorous, I’ve received muscle tissues, I like an excellent time and I like a lady that likes good banter.
+He says: “I’d give myself 10 out of 10, I’m humorous, I’ve acquired muscle tissue, I like a superb time and I really like a woman that likes good banter.
 I’m very assured and I’m not afraid to indicate it.
-I’m looking for a lady with attractiveness and a persona.
-I don’t thoughts a lady who has plastic boobs and takes satisfaction in her look.
-Greatest flip off needs to be you probably have unhealthy breath.”
+I’m looking for a woman with beauty and a character.
+I don’t thoughts a woman who has plastic boobs and takes pleasure in her look.
+Greatest flip off must be you probably have unhealthy breath.”

-And one other factor: Eden’s received a little bit of a nasty boy fame – hearts are going to interrupt.
+And one other factor: Eden’s acquired a little bit of a foul boy status – hearts are going to interrupt.

 Grant